QuantEcon/Bookshelf/README.md

 5. Follow instructions in `client/src/assets/sccss/README.md` to set up the css

 #### Running Commands
-If you are in developement mode, you will need to have _both_ the webpack developement server for the React client _and_ the node express server running.
+If you are in development mode, you will need to have _both_ the webpack development server for the React client _and_ the node express server running.
 To do this, run these commands:

 1. `npm start` from the `/` directory
 2. `npm start-client` **_OR_** `cd client && npm start` from the `/` directory